 Credits: 3 Introduces the Java programming language and covers basic graphics, events/procedures, user interface, and libraries.
 Enables the student to write and execute a variety of Java programs.
 Incorporates Java Applets into HTML.

-Teaches the use of tools for Web page design and development.
+Credits: 3 Teaches the use of tools for Web page design and development.
 These tools are designed to make the creation of Web pages easy and consistent.
 With the use of editing tools, students will be able to build Web pages making use of forms, tables, frames, templates, Cascading Style Sheets (CSS), and layers.
-The student will
+The

 Credits: 3 Examines theories of cognitive development as a framework for conceptualizing the way young children acquire scientific and mathematical skills, concepts, and abilities.
 Enables students to research and develop appropriate individual and group scientific/mathematical activities for young children.

-Focuses on the study of the American economy, stressing the interrelationships among household, business, and government sectors.
-Explores saving and investment decisions, unemployment, inflation, national income accounting, taxing and spending policies, the limits of the market and government, public choice theory, the Federal Reserve System, money and banking, and international trade.~~This course is one of
+Credits: 3 Focuses on the study of the American economy, stressing the interrelationships among household, business, and government sectors.
+Explores saving and investment decisions, unemployment, inflation, national income accounting, taxing and spending policies, the limits of the market and government, public choice theory, the Federal Reserve System, money and banking, and international trade.~~This course is

-Studies the firm, the nature of cost, and how these relate to the economy as a whole.
+Credits: 3 Studies the firm, the nature of cost, and how these relate to the economy as a whole.
 Analyzes economic models of the consumer, perfect competition, monopoly, oligopoly and monopolistic competition.
-Explores economic issues including market power, population growth, positive and negative externalities, income distribution, poverty and welfare, discrimination, and international economic interdependence.~~This course is one
+Explores economic issues including market power, population growth, positive and negative externalities, income distribution, poverty and welfare, discrimination, and international economic interdependence.~~This course

-Focuses on the historical, social, political, philosophical, cultural and economic forces that shape the United States public school system.
+Credits: 3 Focuses on the historical, social, political, philosophical, cultural and economic forces that shape the United States public school system.
 Includes current issues of educational reform, technology as it relates to education and considerations related to becoming a teacher in the state of Colorado.
-Special interest will be paid to the topic of diversity in the
+Special interest will be paid to the topic of diversity

 Develops skills one can apply to a variety of technical documents.
 Focuses on principles for organizing, writing, and revising clear, readable documents for industry, business, and government.
 This is a statewide Guaranteed Transfer course in the GT-CO1 category.

-Provides students with skills necessary to enter into higher-level undergraduate academic discourse or professional workplace writing.
-ENG 201 extends students' rhetorical knowledge and develops critical reading, thinking, and writing strategies in multiple specialized areas of discourse beyond what they encounter in ENG 122.
-In ENG 201, students deepen their rhetorical and writing skills by learning
+Credits: 3 Provides students with skills necessary to enter into higher-level undergraduate academic discourse or professional workplace writing.
+ENG 201 extends students’ rhetorical knowledge and develops critical reading, thinking, and writing strategies in multiple specialized areas of discourse beyond what they encounter in ENG 122.
+In ENG 201, students deepen their rhetorical and writing skills